UKradioastro/UKRAA_PicoMuon/README.md

 To do this we need to create the service, then enable the service.

 1. Open terminal window

-2. Type
+&nbsp;

+2. Type the following command and press enter - this will open nano text editor.
 ```
 sudo nano /etc/systemd/system/muon_ACM0.service
 ```

-and press enter - this will open nano text editor.
+&nbsp;

 3. Type in the following text...
 ```
 [Unit]